danbev/learning-ai/notes/llm.md

 "lemon": 0.005
 ```
 And say we set top_k = 4.
 This means that we will only consider the 4 top most
-probable words for the next selection and then sample from the.
+probable words for the next selection and then sample from them.

 Unlike Nucleus Sampling (top_p), which considers a variable number of tokens
 based on a probability threshold, top_k sampling always considers a fixed number